Biden addresses nation on debt ceiling deal to avoid default: "This is vital"

 "This is vital," Mr. Biden said of the bill in his address.
 "Because it's essential to the progress we made over the last few years, is keeping full faith and credit of the United States of America in passing a budget that continues to grow our economy, and reflects our values as a nation."

-Exactly when the president will sign the legislation wasn't clear, but it can take a day or two for legislation to reach the president's desk once Congress passes it, as White House press secretary Karine Jean-Pierre noted Friday.
-She said the president will sign it "as soon as tomorrow," meaning as soon as Saturday.
+It can take a day or two for legislation to reach the president's desk once Congress passes it, as White House press secretary Karine Jean-Pierre noted Friday.

 "The stakes could not have been higher," Mr. Biden said Friday.
 "If we had failed to reach an agreement on the budget, there were extreme voices threatening to take America — for the first time in our 247-year history — into default on our national debt.
 Nothing would have been more irresponsible.
 Nothing would have been more catastrophic."